 The church was seriously damaged during an Allied bombing raid on 19 July 1943.
 The intended targets were likely the railway tracks and depots south of the church, but since precision bombing was not yet possible, the San Lorenzo was hit as well.
 The damage was pretty bad: a large bomb fell on the piazza in front of the church, damaged the facade and blew away the portico, while a smaller bomb penetrated the roof.
 It destroyed parts of the Cosmatesque floor and severely damaged Fracassini’s frescoes.
 Restorations took place from 1946 until 1950.
 The result is pleasing to the eye, but some of the columns still bear the scars caused by the bomb.
 A fragment of the bomb is kept in the cloister.

-The present facade is plain brick.
+The present facade is in plain brick.
 It used to be decorated with nineteenth century mosaics, but these were destroyed during the bombing raid mentioned above.
 The small room with the stairs between the sacristy and the cloister has some photos of what the church used to look like before it suffered major damage.
-The portico was restored well.
+The portico was restored very well.
 It even contains some of the original Cosmatesque decorations.
 These can be seen on the frieze and are thought to have been made by members of the Vassalletto family during Pope Honorius’ restoration.

 Two small mosaics have survived virtually intact.
 One shows a Lamb of God in a tondo, the other a pope and a figure kneeling before him.
 The pope is usually identified as Honorius, and the kneeling figure might be Peter II de Courtenay.
 Peter was the Latin emperor of Constantinople.
 He had been confirmed as emperor in 1217 by Honorius in the San Lorenzo and the mosaic presumably refers to this historical event.
 Sadly for Peter, he never reached Constantinople.
 He was captured in Epirus and died in captivity some two years later.
 The Latin Empire was never a success.
 Founded in the aftermath of the Fourth Crusade, when Catholic crusaders and their Venetian allies captured Constantinople, its princes could never consolidate their rule over their largely Orthodox subjects.
 In 1261, Constantinople was retaken by the Eastern Romans and the Latin Empire was ended.